 EVS deployed the XT platform at the FIFA World Cup for the first time, networking more than 80 recorders.
-The Latin American markets were handled by the New York office was opened in Los Angeles, particulary for the needs of digital cinema.
+The Latin American markets were handled by the New York office.
+An office was opened in Los Angeles, particularly for the needs of digital cinema.

 In order to invigorate its growth, EVS opted for and invested in video broadcasting systems and digital cinema.
 In the context of the Olympic Games in Sydney, NHK, the dominant Japanese television station, asked the company to develop a high definition recorder prototype.

 EVS set up two further subsidiaries, in Italy and the United Kigdom.

 In july 1998, EVS opened a subsidiary in France in order to handle the important developments in the World Cup market which the group was involved.
 In October 1998, EVS listed on the firstmarket of Brussels Stock Exchange and raised EUR 7.4 million.
 This amount bas been used to guarantee the company's expansion and attract top-quality employees.